ArturN31/weather-app-test/README.md

 - A dynamic City/Postcode toggle was implemented under the search bar.
 This ensures input clarity by updating the search bar's placeholder text based on the selected mode, reducing user error in form submission.
 - The "Open Sidebar" button's state has a 500ms delay via setTimeout.
 Implemented to precisely match the CSS transition duration, guaranteeing a smooth entry of the button into the viewport.
 - A list of recent searches with unlimited storage, but limited display to preserve all user history while preventing UI clutter.
 The `useRecentSearches` hook stores all successful searches in `localStorage`.
 The locations are displayed as pills with keyboard navigation.
+- An autocomplete feature that uses list of locations retrieved from `/api/locations`.
+Suggestions are filtered within the `useSearchbarLogic` hook ensuring accurate and fast matching.
+Clicking a location immediately updates the input fields and triggers location search, providing forecast output for the location.

 **Forecast usability**: